 If your only goal is to lift a micro from the water it's living in to the water in your photo tank, then it doesn't really matter if your rod is a pool cue.
 If you agree with me that what happens between the hooking and the unhooking is part of the fun of fishing, then you'll want a rod that is limber enough to actually feel the fish - even the little ones.

-Based on the feedback I've gotten from people who buy tanago hooks and other micro fishing gear, most people do not restrict their micro fishing to true micros (species that when fully grown do not reach a pound in weight).
+Based on the feedback I've gotten from people who buy tanago hooks and other micro fishing gear, most people do not restrict their micro fishing to true micros (no matter whose definition of "true micros" you use).
 They're catching sunfish or chubs or whatever happens to live in the little, overlooked waterways close to home.
 A lot of those fish are big enough to put up a fight if the micro fishing rods are actually designed to fish for small fish - rather than to lift crappies straight up out of brush piles.

 And even for people who are life listers, trying to catch as many species as possible, a lot of the fish they want to catch are big enough to put up a fight if the rod isn't too stiff to even feel it.